RavenousLegs

 Chadar Trek - Blanket of snow / blanket of stars

-I went back to my office, all the clients in US knew that I was stuck in bad weather and after hearing my adventure stories they were only insisting me on sharing my snaps with them.
-I can’t thank my manager enough to encourage me so much, it is difficult to find such encouraging managers in corporates and I would never miss a chance to be grateful to him.
+I returned to my office.
+All the clients in the US were aware that I was stuck in bad weather.
+After hearing my exciting stories, they were only urging me to share my photos with them.
+I can’t express my gratitude to my manager enough for his encouragement.
+It’s rare to find such supportive managers in the corporate world, and I would never miss an opportunity to express my appreciation to him.

 Glamorous Frozen waterfall at Nerak, Chadar Trek, Ladakh